 I actually have two ‘big breaks’!
 The first came here in Rio, in 1983 when I created the Jazzmania jazz club with Luiz Antonio Cunha.
 The second was my big beak in the US, when WEA Latina released my Terra do Índio in 1989.

-2. When it comes to a list of legendary Brazilian jazz albums, ‘Zil’ belongs near the very top.
+2. Any good list of 10 questions with Marcos Ariel must include your early days.
+When it comes to a list of legendary Brazilian jazz albums, ‘Zil’ belongs near the very top.
 What was it like to be part of it?

 Being part of the band Zil was great!
 It was a once-in-a-lifetime experience to be part of that supergroup of the Young Lions of Brazilian Jazz: singer/guitarists Zé Renato and Claudio Nucci (who I first met in the 70’s), saxophonist Zé Nogueira and guitarist Ricardo Silveira, who appeared on my first album, Bambu.

 In the early 80’s I met bass player João Baptista and drummer Jurim Moreira and ZIL was the natural consequence of the great friendships and musical affinity between all seven of us.

 And here’s some news for Brazilian jazz fans everywhere: Zil reunited to record a live concert in 2016 and it will be released on DVD later this year.

 3. Your recent Facebook posts and videos show off a new venue for ‘pocket shows’ – your garage!
 What is the story about this?